mariochampion/liquibasehub-setup-mac/README.md

 7. DONE - total_time.csv is inaccurate!! it is the actually just the last batch. need to store start outside the loop.

-8. REQUIRES HUB API WORK -  actually register each changelog so hub data is more accurate. wont change times, as each changelog has same changesets, so less important.
+8. DONE - REQUIRES HUB API WORK -  actually register each changelog so hub data is more accurate. wont change times, as each changelog has same changesets, so less important.

+9. DONE - add rollback script to tool's SQL changelogs so local users can do rollbacks (outside this tool, for now)

+10. check in on all startup params permutations for the correct follow ups when params missing

+11. enable XML changelogs

+12. enable rollback commands via this tool